 MLTSS authorizes care across five settings:

-- Home (member's own home or family member's home), most common.
-Personal Care Assistance via PPP (see below) + ADHS + home health + behavioral support.
+Home Member's own or a family member's home (most common) Personal Care Assistance via PPP + ADHS + home health + behavioral support

-- Adult Family Care (AFC), member lives with a non-relative caregiver in caregiver's home (3-bed cap).
-Strong dementia fit for medically stable members where 24/7 supervision is needed.
+Adult Family Care (AFC) Member lives with a non-relative caregiver in the caregiver's home (3-bed cap) Strong fit for medically stable members needing 24/7 supervision

-- Comprehensive Personal Care Home (CPCH), bedroom-style, max 2 residents/unit, lockable doors, pre-1993 conversions only.
+Comprehensive Personal Care Home (CPCH) Bedroom-style, max 2 residents/unit, lockable doors, pre-1993 conversions only Legacy small-setting memory care

-- Skilled Nursing Facility (SNF), when behavioral or medical needs exceed home/ALR capacity.
+Skilled Nursing Facility (SNF) Facility nursing care When behavioral or medical needs exceed home/ALR capacity

 For ALR memory care: MLTSS pays the services component (personal care, ADL assistance, medication management, dementia activities) but not room-and-board.
-The member retains all but a Personal Needs Allowance (~$117.05/mo in 2026) toward AL room-and-board; NJ FamilyCare covers the balance of MLTSS-defined services.
+The member keeps a personal-needs/maintenance allowance ($147.65/mo effective January 1, 2026) and pays the set ALR room-and-board rate ($996.40/mo in 2026) from Social Security and pension; NJ FamilyCare covers the balance of MLTSS-defined services.

-The PPP buried lede, spouses can be paid Personal Care Assistants
+The PPP rule most families miss: a relative can be the paid Personal Care Assistant

 For full PPP mechanics, see our How to Get Paid to Care for a Family Member in New Jersey guide and our New Jersey Respite Care guide.